dotnet/docs-maui/docs/deployment/index.md

 While the Android emulator enables you to rapidly develop and test your apps, you'll also want to test your apps on a real Android device.
 To run on a device, you'll need to enable developer mode on the device and connect it to your development machine.
 For more information, see [Set up Android device for debugging](~/android/device/setup.md).

-When distributing a .NET MAUI app for Android, you generate an *apk* (Android Package) or an *aab* (Android App Bundle) file.
-The *apk* is used for installing your app to an Android device, and the *aab* is used to publish your app to an Android store.
+When distributing a .NET MAUI app for Android, you generate an Android Package (APK) or an Android App Bundle (AAB) file.
+The APK is used for installing your app to an Android device, and the AAB is used to publish your app to an Android store.
 With just a few configuration changes to your project, your app can be packaged for distribution.
 For more information, see [Publish a .NET MAUI app for Android](~/android/deployment/index.md).

 ## iOS